turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 end
 ```

-Notice that `class` is lowercase while `NameOfClass` is CamelCased.
+Notice that `class` is lowercase while `NameOfClass` is PascalCased.

 ```ruby
 class Refrigerator